 Hospital doctor

 Examine and treat hospital patients.
-Save lives and improve people's health.
+You'll save lives and improve people's health.

 Also known as: hospital consultant